marcuslindfeldt/react-web-tabs/README.md

 * <kbd>→</kbd> Navigate to next tab
 * <kbd>HOME</kbd> Navigate to first tab
 * <kbd>END</kbd> Navigate to last tab

+## Issues
+If you find a bug, please file an issue on the [issue tracker on GitHub](https://github.com/marcuslindfeldt/react-web-tabs/issues).

 ## Licence
 MIT